mzeldovich/Project-Reference-values/README.md

 The study was conducted in accordance with all relevant laws of Germany, including but not limited to the ICH Harmonized Tripartite Guideline for Good Clinical Practice ("ICH GCP") and the World Medical Association Declaration of Helsinki ("Ethical Principles for Medical Research Involving Human Subjects").
 The Ethics Committee of the University Medical Center Göttingen has approved the studies (application number 19/4/18).

 # Data availability statement
-The data presented in this study are available upon request from the corresponding author.
+The data presented in this project are available upon request.
 Data are not publicly available for reasons of data protection.